‘Personal data’ is essentially information from which an individual person can be identified.

 We will keep the personal data you have provided only for as long as we reasonably require to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

-For legal reasons we may have to keep basic information about our customers (including Contact, Identity, Financial and Transaction Data) for up to seven years after they cease being customers – this is particularly for any paid for products or services (if any).
+For legal reasons we may have to keep basic information about our customers (including Contact, Identity, Financial and Transaction Data) for up to seven years after they cease being customers– this is particularly for any paid for products or services.

 In some circumstances you can ask us to delete your data: see the “What are your rights?” section below for further information.